Skip to contents

 • se = FALSE: point forecasts only.

-• bootstrap = list(type = "block", N = 100, block_length = NULL): control the bootstrap.
+• bootstrap = list(N = 100, block_length = NULL): control the number of predictive simulation paths. block_length is only used when full_system_bootstrap = TRUE.

-Fitting a Model with Bootstrap Uncertainty
+Fitting a Model with Default Uncertainty

 gdp_growth <- suppressMessages(tsbox::ts_na_omit(tsbox::ts_pc(gdp)))

-boot_model <- bridge(
+boot_model <- mf_model(

 target = gdp_growth,